Updated: Jan 25, 2021

 So I bought a cargo van.
 And learned to build it into a comfortable space to work + sleep on the road.

 For me, it was a reminder to reach out for help.
 It was a reminder to think outside the box and trust my instincts.
 It was a reminder to roll with the punches.
-The first two months were slept sleeping on a camp pad on the floor with a camp pad.
+The first two months were slept sleeping on a camp pad on the floor with the dog + a camp pad.
 Without four wheel drive, I've managed to get myself stuck three times - twice in snow, once in mud.
 My radiator started leaking in west Texas on Easter Sunday.
 My transmission ate shit on a highway interchange outside of Boston during a summer heat wave.
 Vanlife has included its own challenges, but it's allowed me to say yes to so many opportunities.
 It's allowed to simplify and focus on what's most important to me.

 This year, I was able to work in California, Colorado, Texas, Vermont, Massachusetts, Maine, Rhode Island, and Ohio.
 I've met more kind people than I ever imaged.
 I've learned for mentors, and am reminded to stay open and loving.